Jacksonville Pedestrian Accident Attorney

 Victims in vehicle-pedestrian collisions can benefit from legal representation.
 Pedestrians always suffer the worst of the injuries in these types of accidents.
 The at-fault driver’s insurance company, however, may try to downplay injuries or deny the claim based on a formality.
 Having an attorney taking over communications with insurers on your behalf can help make sure you get a fair settlement.

 Although our firm can settle most personal injury cases without needing a trial, we aren’t scared to take insurance companies and other defendants to court in pursuit of full compensation.
 The ability to go to court with confidence is another benefit of hiring an attorney.
-Our lawyers will walk you through the entire legal process from start to finish.
+Our North Carolina pedestrian accident lawyers will walk you through the entire legal process from start to finish.

 Contact an Experienced Jacksonville Pedestrian Accident Lawyer Today